 A. Students have been accepted into varied health-related professional schools while majoring in engineering or the arts, sciences, or humanities.

 Students can fulfill core requirements for health professions schools while completing any academic or cross disciplinary major.
-As a liberal arts college, we do not offer majors in nursing or other specific allied health programs; however, Union students can obtain the prerequisites to pursue these career paths.
+As a liberal arts college, we do not offer majors in nursing or other specific allied health programs; however, Union students can obtain the prerequisites to pursue these career paths , including Human Anatomy and Physiology I and II.
 Students interested in specific allied health programs would follow a similar curriculum at Union as a pre-medical student.

 Q. What opportunities exist for students to develop themselves personally and professionally beyond the classroom?